seeers/PW-Stick/README.md

 ![Stick](pictures/KeepassStickSettings.png?raw=true)

-* You can enter a auto lock time to lock the stick after * minutes of the last pressed button
+* You can configure timer to lock the stick after * minutes
-* You can enable/disable
+* You can enable/disable the {ENTER} key after the Username/Password sequence
 * You can enable/disable locking your computer (WIN_Key+L) after locking the stick with button 0